|

 Discover how you can have a eco-friendly break in Edinburgh, whilst still enjoying a fun-packed holiday.

 • Tip 1: Embrace Edinburgh’s sustainable transportation options.
-Embrace its compact size by walking or wheeling between places, and familiarise yourself with our bus and tram network to explore further.
+Embrace its compact size by walking or cycling between places.
+Familiarise yourself with our bus and tram network to explore further.
 Download the ‘Transport for Edinburgh’ app to plan your journeys.

 • Tip 2: Stay in eco-friendly accommodation by booking with Green Tourism accredited supplier in Edinburgh.